Women, infants & children (WIC)

 10. What if a WIC client loses his/her WIC ID card?

-The WIC client should call the local WIC office.
+The WIC client can contact the call center for instructions to replace a lost WIC ID card.
 WIC office staff will inform clients of what they will need to bring into the WIC office in order to get a replacement WIC ID card.

 11. Do store brands need to be purchased when it says “least expensive” on the WIC check?